 The designers are professional web designers working for a variety of companies and universities.
 Since 1998, OpenAIR (then AIR) has included teams of web professionals from IBM, Dell, Applied Materials, Google, GivePulse, TradeMark Media, Elemental Blend, Cognizant Technology Solutions, Cal State, University of Michigan, University of Southern Florida and many more.
 For Knowbility, these teams are volunteers and students, donating their time and talent to create high quality, professional websites for participating organizations.

-Your organization will be welcomed to stay in contact with your web design team, if they agree, after OpenAIR ends.
-You may invite them to sign up for your regular newsletter, to be a part of your online community, to like your Facebook page, to follow you on Twitter, etc. Please note that it will also be up to your team to choose to stay in contact after the OpenAIR event.
+our organization will be welcomed to stay in contact with your web design team, if they agree and you wish it, after OpenAIR ends.
+Your organization may invite the design team members to sign up for your regular newsletter, to be a part of your online community, to like your Facebook page, to follow you on Twitter, etc. If you want to invite them to continue to volunteer with you to help you with your web site, you will be free to invite them to do so.
+Please note that it will also be up to your team to choose to stay in contact after the OpenAIR event.

 How OpenAIR can help your organization

 Read on to learn how participating in OpenAIR can help your organization.

 - Benefits of participation

 - When and how does a web site go live?

 - What do I have to do other than register?